McLaren MCL39: Mid-season rounds

 At the Belgian Grand Prix, another upgrade was made to the rear wing to improve the overall efficiency "across a similar drag range".
-Piastri qualified on pole position for the sprint with Norris third.
-Piastri finished second while Norris kept third position.
-The main qualifying event had Norris qualify on pole with Piastri second.
-In the race, Piastri overtook Norris and finished in first and second, respectively.
+Piastri qualified on pole for the sprint and Norris third.
+Piastri finished second and Norris kept third position.
+Norris qualified on pole and Piastri second for the Grand Prix.
+The race began with a rolling start on lap 5 (first 4 laps behind the safety car) after an initial delay of about 80 minutes due to standing water on the track.
+Piastri overtook Norris on lap 5 and the drivers finished first and second respectively.

 At the Hungarian Grand Prix, Piastri qualified second and Norris third.
-In the race, Piastri overtook Charles Leclerc shortly after the second pit stop cycle, while Norris switched to a one-stop strategy, allowing him to win the race.
+In the race, Piastri took the lead shortly after the second pit stop cycle, while Norris switched to a one-stop strategy, which proved superior.
 Piastri was unable to retake first place from Norris, and finished second.

-Piastri led the from lights to flag, taking his maiden career grand chelem, while Norris, who was behind him, suffered a late-stage oil leak, denying McLaren a 1-2 finish.
-Norris was ultimately classified in eighteenth, having completed 90% of the race prior to his retirement.
+Piastri led the from lights to flag, taking his first grand chelem, while Norris, who was behind him, suffered a late-stage oil leak.
+Norris was classified in eighteenth, having completed 90% of the race prior to his retirement.